Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

     [MeariDeviceActivator sharedInstance].delegate = self;
     [[MeariDeviceActivator sharedInstance] startConfigWiFi:MeariSearchModeAll token:token type:MeariDeviceTokenTypeQRCode nvr:NO timeout:100];

-    In the above proxy method, there will be devices in the local area network
+    Devices in the Lan will be appeared in the proxy method above

     Stop LAN searching for other devices:
     [[MeariDeviceActivator sharedInstance] stopConfigWiFi];

 ```
-## 5.4 Wired distribution network
+## 5.4 Wired network configuration
 ```
 【Description 】
-     Make sure the device is plugged into the network cable, and the phone and device are in the same local area network Search for devices in the same local area network
+     Make sure the device is plugged with network cable, the phone and device are in the same local area network Search for devices in the same local area network

 【Function】